qwertyuiope/AKI.TelegramBot/README.md

 # AKI.TelegramBot

 This repository contains a Telegram Bot framework implemented in C# using the Telegram.Bot library.
-The framework aims to provide developers with a convenient and extensible solution for building Telegram Bots, similar to how Microsoft provides a framework for web APIs.
+The framework provides a convenient and extensible solution for building modular Telegram Bots.

 ## Project Goals
 - **Modularity**: Build Telegram Bots with modular components, allowing easy customization and extension.